JackalJoe/USB-Docs/(1) Pre-Sales and Support/(3) Getting Help.md

-Here we list the various ways of getting support from Ultraseedbox!
+Here we list the various ways of getting support from Ultra.cc!

 ***

-## UltraSeedbox Docs
+## Ultra.cc Docs

 ## Community Discord Support